Ream

 CLI Reference

-The Ream node is operated via the CLI by running the ream node command.
+Ream can be operated via the CLI by running either the ream lean_node or ream beacon_node command.
 To stop it, press ctrl-c.
 You may need to wait a bit as Ream tears down existing p2p connections or other cleanup tasks.

 However, Ream has more commands: